neurorave/neurorave/index.md

     </table>
 </div>

-**Smoothing by taking the mean of the modulator and the original sample**
+The modification of attributes are clearly heard and it appears that the RMS and the centroid have a strong influence on the sound generation whereas the sharpness and the boominess have a more subtle effect.

 ## Multiple attributes control

 In this section, we further analyze how different methods behave in terms of control quality, by changing random sets of 2, 3, or 4 attributes at once.
+Similarly to the section above, we first take as modulator classical eurorack signals, then we select an other sample of the dataset as modulator.

 ## Latent space analysis